 You know why it seems like your character never turns hollowed no matter how many times they die, or how much souls and humanity they lost?
 Because you, the player, did not give up.
 All of the characters that turned hollowed in the game are those who, after receiving enough punishment from the unforgiving world of dark soul, slowly turning insane and thus, hollowed.
 If at any point the player gives up and stop playing the game as a whole, that is when their character start turning hollowed.

-During the final battle, one might be surprised that Gwyn is very weak to fire, while he himself is wielding a burning greatsword and spent an incredible amount of time burning in the Kiln of the First Flame.
+One might be surprised that Gwyn is very weak to fire, while he himself is wielding a burning greatsword and spent an incredible amount of time burning in the Kiln of the First Flame.
 Yet, when you stop to think about it, by using fire spells and equipment you are actually making Gwyn burn out faster.
 The Age of Fire is ending, Gwyn has become Lord of Cinder, and you are accelerating the process by using Pyromancy/fire weapons.
 Just something to consider.

 Witch Beatrice's less-than-stellar performance as a Summon against the Four Kings may have been deliberate on the developers' part: if she had so much difficulty beating them with your help, what the Izalith was she thinking taking them on by herself?!
 No wonder she was killed.